 This flexible grant allows each award recipient to find a suitable solution to meet their specific caregiving needs.
 Funds can be used to cover any expenses associated with childcare, elder or disability/chronic illness care necessary to allow conference participation, as long as they are clearly justified.

-We are delighted to introduce the 2024 recipients of the Mothers in Science Caregiver Travel Grant.
 These outstanding individuals have demonstrated exceptional dedication to advancing their research careers while balancing the demands of caregiving.

 Tamara Dogandzic